top of page

 1. Register Your Visa: You must do this online with Migración Colombia within 15 calendar days if you are already in Colombia.
 If you are not, just do it before you travel.
 It's a prerequisite for the next step.

 2. Get Your Cédula de Extranjería (Foreigner ID): This is your official Colombian ID card.
 You also have only 15 calendar days to start this process by scheduling an appointment in Migracion Colombia Web page.
+More information about how to get your appoiment in this post.

 The Tax Man Cometh...
 Or Does He?
 A Simple Strategy